rixx/cutebit-content/content/conferences/djangoconeu17-19.md

 door without personal introduction.
 The dangerous zone is: expensive enough to require sales people, too cheap to pay them.

-In order to close sales, people will have to believe you, or the cost of trial needs to be near zero. zero.
+In order to close sales, people will have to believe you, or the cost of trial needs to be near zero.

 ### Mistake 8: Sales don't stop when you sell.